G-EDM/G-RBL/README.md

-# Homing issues possible
-It is possible that homing on this version does not work correct.
-Looks like I removed the homing pulloff distance from the homing routines by accident.
-Already working on it but need to wait until my own router is running again to test it before uploading the code.
-Homing is not needed anyway.
-</br></br>

 @J.B.
 Your package arrived!
 Made me smile.
 If you see this please reach out to the new email shown below.
 </br>